yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 12.4.
 What Is Redux Middleware?
-> - Redux middleware function provides a medium to interact with dispatched action before they reach the reducer such like React-Thunk, React-Saga.
+> - Redux middleware function provides a medium to interact with dispatched action before they reach the reducer.
+> - React-Thunk, React-Saga.
 <br/><br/>

 12.5 What is Redux Different From Flux?